Is burping a newborn after breastfeeding necessary? Discover whether you still need to burp your breastfed baby—the answer might surprise you.

 It’s true that some breastfed babies simply don’t need as much burping.
 No matter how long you pat your baby, nothing comes out of him.

-If that’s the case, then at least keep your baby upright or at an angle for a few minutes after breastfeeding.
+If that’s the case, then at least keep him upright or at an angle for a few minutes after breastfeeding.
 Don’t lay him flat—whether on his back or tummy—as this can cause spit up and make him feel uncomfortable.
 (It’s also why you don’t give a baby a bottle while he’s lying flat on his back.)

 Instead, hold him over your shoulder, sit him on your lap, or prop him on a nursing pillow—anything so long as his head is higher than his tummy.
 And you generally don’t want to do tummy time, as that can press down on his stomach.